Present Perfect in English

 girl point on notes

 English grammar can be tricky, especially when it comes to the present perfect tense.
-In this reference, we will discuss what the present perfect tense is, when to use it, and how to use it in sentences.
+In this article, we will discuss what the present perfect tense is, when to use it, and how to use it in sentences.
 We will also discuss the differences between the present perfect and the past perfect, as well as some common mistakes to avoid when using the present perfect.
 Let's get started!

 What is the present perfect tense?